container-storage-interface/spec/spec.md

   // The capabilities that the CO wants to check for the volume.
 This
   // call SHALL return “supported” only if all the volume capabilities
-  // specified below are supported. repeated VolumeCapability volume_capabilities = 3;
+  // specified below are supported.
+This field is REQUIRED. repeated VolumeCapability volume_capabilities = 3;
 }